What Causes Cystic Acne?

-Cystic acne is a severe form of acne that is deep seated within the skin.
-When your acne feels large and gives you a painful throbbing sensation, and is located near the jawline and chin, chances are you have cystic Acne.
+Cystic acne is a severe form of acne vulgaris that is deep seated within the skin.
+When your acne feels large and gives you a painful throbbing sensation, and is located near the jawline and chin, chances are you have Cystic Acne.

 Cystic Acne can range in different sizes, from a few millimeters (microcyst) to a few centimeters in diameter.
 They are commonly found in the cheeks, jawline, neck and upper trunk area.

 How is Cystic Acne Different from Milder Acne?

 Acne cysts are located in the deeper layers of the skin unlike milder acne, making off the counter products, medicated acne creams and chemical peels ineffective at treating it.

 Cystic acne causes more extensive inflammation and damage within the dermal layer of the skin.
 They are not 'poppable' and often cause pain and distress.
 Cystic acne have a high risk of scarring if left untreated.

 What can I do to Avoid Cystic Acne?

 While there is currently no clear and direct evidence linking foods to acne, you may want to slow down on high glycaemic index foods (e.g. white bread, biscuits, glutinous rice) and dairy products.

 - Avoid penetrating oils such as Lanolin and Isopropyl myristate